williamyaoh/trivial-escapes/README.md

 So I wrote this library.

-It provides a readtable (two, actually) that lets you write strings like this:
+It provides a readtable (four, actually) that lets you write strings like this:

 ```lisp
 #"This string has\na newline in it!"